|Look for December 2013 "Did You Know" tips at links below|

 Rain gardens are one of the latest design trends which can be both beautiful and good for the environment.
 UNL Extension provides resources and workshops on how to design and install your own.

-Home Landscape: Understanding the Basics of Design, Extension Circular.
+Home Landscape: Understanding the Basics of Design, this 32-page guide can be ordered online.
+Cost: $6.50.

 Opportunities for the Green Industry (PDF only, 410KB, 6 pages)